elecfreaks/learn-en/microbitKit/iot_kit/how_to_use_thinkspeak.md

 ![](./images/case_ts_02.png)

--Confirm the email address, click it as the sign in account to continue.
+- Confirm the email address, click it as the sign in account to continue.

 ![](./images/case_ts_03.png)